Stay at home – Ireland is at level 5.

 How you'll know if you are a close contact

-- contact tracing team
+- a text message from the contact tracing team

-- COVID Tracker app
+- the COVID Tracker app

-- public health team investigating confirmed cases within a specific setting.
+- the public health team investigating confirmed cases within a specific setting.
 For example, a nursing home, workplace or school

 When you are a close contact